• Skip to primary navigation

 A plate of stuffing balls surrounded by cooked meat and vegetbles.

-Whilst I love a time saving hack in the kitchen, like a good quality packet of stuffing, I find that the store bought stuffing is really salty and when you put gravy on top of it, it leaves me feeling really bloated after.
-Making it yourself means you can control the amount of seasoning that goes in to it and you can flavour it to your liking too.
+Making it yourself means you can control the amount of seasoning that goes into it and you can flavour it to your liking too.

 Jump to: